About melanoma skin cancer

 Who is at risk?

-Anyone can develop melanoma.
-The risk is higher in people who have:
+While anyone can develop melanoma, the risk is higher for people who have:

 - unprotected exposure to UV radiation when the UV index is 3 or above, particularly a pattern of short, intense periods of sun exposure and sunburn, such as on weekends and holidays